-Subject: DESIGN Date: •
+SUBJECT: DESIGN DATE:

-1. THE RETROSPECTIVE EXHIBITION √ OR x Clear instructions of what is expected, relevant to the specific grade Visual inspiration The brief provides for the development of/gives the opportunity for the following: • Fluency (the generation of ideas, answers, responses, possibilities for a given situation/problem) • Flexibility (the generation of alternatives, variations, adaptations, different ideas/solutions/options) Originality (the generation of new, unique and novel responses/solutions) • Elaboration (the expansion, enlargement, enrichment or embellishment of ideas to make it easier for others to understand or to make it more interesting) Risk-taking (experimenting, trying new challenges) • Complexity (the ability to create structure out of chaos, to bring logical order to a given situation and/or to see the missing parts) Curiosity (the ability to wonder, ponder, contemplate or puzzle) • Imagination (the ability to build mental pictures, visualise possibilities and new things or to reach beyond practical limits) Clear assessment criteria Due date(s) and time management 2.
-ASSESSMENT OF EXHIBITION Relevant to the specific grade, in line with standard of province, i.e. realistic marking Use of assessment criteria 80 marks for exhibition, including assessment of the following: Creativity/Originality/Interpretation in terms of the concept and solutions relevant to the brief (20 marks) Evidence of design involvement: Evidence of detailed planning and appropriate use of design elements, principles and materials in presenting the exhibition as a cohesive body of work.
-Technique/Craftsmanship/Method/Competence utilised in presenting the exhibition (20 marks) Completion of ALL PATs/time management/evidence of progressive design development in presenting a substantial, cohesive body of work (20 marks) Professional design development in presenting a substantial, cohesive body of work (20 marks) Output Design design development in presenting a substantial, cohesive body of work (20 marks) Professional presentation and functionality of the exhibition to the viewer (20 marks)
+1. THE RETROSPECTIVE EXHIBITION √ OR x Clear instructions of what is expected, relevant to the specific grade Visual inspiration The brief provides for the development of/gives the opportunity for the following Fluency (the generation of ideas, answers, responses, possibilities for a given situation/problem) Flexibility (the generation of alternatives, variations, adaptations, different ideas/solutions/options) Originality (the generation of new, unique and novel responses/solutions) Elaboration (the expansion, enlargement, enrichment or embellishment of ideas to make it easier for others to understand or to make it more interesting) Risk-taking (experimenting, trying new challenges) Complexity (the ability to create structure out of chaos, to bring logical order to a given situation and/or to see the missing parts) Curiosity (the ability to wonder, ponder, contemplate or puzzle) Imagination (the ability to build mental pictures, visualise possibilities and new things or to reach beyond practical limits) Clear assessment criteria Due date(s) and time management 2.
+ASSESSMENT OF EXHIBITION Relevant to the specific grade, in line with standard of province, i.e. realistic marking Use of assessment criteria 50 marks for exhibition including assessment of the following: Creativity/Originality/Interpretation in terms of the concept and solutions relevant to the brief (10 marks) Evidence of design involvement in each PAT.
+Evidence of detailed planning in the process book(s) and appropriate use of design elements, principles and materials in presenting each PAT.
+(10 marks) Technique/Craftsmanship/Method/Competence showcased in each PAT as well as in presenting the exhibition.
+(10 marks) Completion of all PATs/time management/evidence of design development in presenting a substantial, cohesive body of work.
+(10 marks) Holistic, original and professional presentation of the Retrospective Exhibition.
+The exhibition showcases display materials that are relevant to the overall theme of the exhibition.
+Each PAT, together with the exhibition, is presented with visual functionality and appeal to the viewer.
+(10 marks)